build web bundle, zip it, upload to my worker

 $ ./scripts/deploy-ota.sh admin mypassword 1.2.0

-๐Ÿš€ Starting Nuxt build (npm run generate)...
+🚀 Starting Nuxt build (npm run generate)...

-โœ… Nuxt build complete.
+✅ Nuxt build complete.

-๐Ÿ“ฆ Generating bundle for version 1.2.0...
+📦 Generating bundle for version 1.2.0...

-๐Ÿ”‘ Logging in to https://worker.example.com/api/auth/login...
+🔑 Logging in to https://worker.example.com/api/auth/login...

-โœ… Authentication successful.
+✅ Authentication successful.
 Token obtained.

-โฌ†๏ธ Uploading stable-1.2.0.zip...
+⬆️ Uploading stable-1.2.0.zip...

-โœ… Done!
+✅ Done!

 OVERVIEW

-I wanted channels, versioning, upload history, and rollback โ€” without being locked into a third-party service's pricing or infra.
-I was already running a Cloudflare Worker for other things, so building on top of it was the obvious move.
+Updates are part of the product.
+I wanted channels, versioning, upload history, and rollback without living inside someone else's pricing or infra.
+I already had a Cloudflare Worker in the stack, so I taught it to ship.

-D1 stores every bundle ever pushed โ€” version, channel, filename, checksum, timestamp.
-KV holds the raw bundle bytes under BUNDLES and the active manifest per channel under OTA_MANIFEST.
+D1 stores every bundle ever pushed — version, channel, filename, checksum, timestamp.
+KV holds the raw bytes under BUNDLES and the active manifest per channel under OTA_MANIFEST.
 The app polls /check on next launch; if the manifest version differs from the installed build, it downloads and applies the update.

 Stack